Urban spelunking: Scandinavian Evangelical Lutheran Church

 At some point since then, a small home to the north was razed and a ramp leading to a garage door installed at basement level was added.
 One can also see where some old windows were bricked up and other windows openings created.
 Down in the basement you can see the wooden posts that hold the place up.
 Unlike in other buildings where the posts are just solid, squared-off beams of wood, here they are turned Tuscan columns.

 On the east slope of the roof there is an elevator penthouse for a freight elevator added sometime after the church moved.
-Fortunately the gorgeous heavy wooden front doors remain – apparently from the church era – as does a curious wooden panel with a pointed arch above the doors that has a pointed arch.
+Fortunately the gorgeous heavy wooden front doors remain – apparently from the church era – as does a curious wooden panel with a pointed arch above the doors.

 It's hard to tell if the interior floor configuration has been altered, but Barthenheier believes so.
 When you enter the front doors, you walk up a few steps to a first floor with a ceiling that is fairly low – perhaps nine or 10 feet.